WildBitangent/FYO/README.md

 # Introduction
-A lens visualizer for the Physical Optics class. \
+A lens visualizer for the Physical Optics class.
+Accompanying text in Czech can be found in [Thesis.pdf](Thesis.pdf) \
 Created using C++, DX11.

 ![image](https://github.com/WildBitangent/FYO/assets/7337468/00cfdb68-6ea1-4bda-aa22-29c6acac49db)